A Hamburger Today

 How to Cook a Country Ham

 Out in the country, hams are a little more involved.
-There are countless ways to prepare a country ham, from slicing it into steaks for searing, chunks for adding flavor to stews, chopping it for hash—it's the American equivalent of a prosciutto, and as such, has as many culinary uses.
+There are countless ways to prepare a country ham, from slicing it into steaks for searing, chunking it for adding flavor to stews, chopping it for hash—it's the American equivalent of a prosciutto, and as such, has as many culinary uses.
 But for the holidays, you want to roast it whole and slice it at the table.

 The first step is to remove some of the excess salt.
 You do this by soaking the ham in a cooler filled with water at room temperature for at least a day, changing the water every few hours to both encourage rehydration, and to flush some of the salt out.
 For hams aged longer than a year or so, you might want to even increase the soaking to two days.
 Afterward, you dry it carefully.

 From there, place it on a rack set in a roasting pan with a few cups of liquid in the bottom (Coke, Dr. Pepper, pickle juice, or just plain water all work well), cover the whole pan tightly with foil to allow the ham to steam, and set it in a 250°F oven.
-An internal temperature of 140°F is what you are looking for, and it'll take you around 3 hours to get there with the ham covered in aluminum in a 250°F oven, possibly more if you've got an especially large ham.
+An internal temperature of 140°F is what you are looking for, and it'll take you around three hours to get there with the ham covered in aluminum in a 250°F oven, possibly more if you've got an especially large ham.
 Allow the ham to rest for about 30 minutes, tented in foil before carving and serving.

 So You Wanna Make It Pretty?

 You've got your roasted ham, but it's looking a little anemic from its stay in that moist oven bag and you want to fancy-it up.
-Good'on, you!
+Good on you!

 A glaze is the easiest way to do this.